#SmallBusiness

 December 26th: Boxing Day

-With the big day over, the sales bonanza begins.
-It’s a great opportunity for your business to shift any excess seasonal inventory – just be sure your online store is optimized for mobile, ready for shoppers having a lazy scroll on the sofa during the post-Christmas slump!
+With the big day over, the Boxing Day sales begin.
+It’s a great chance for your business to shift any extra seasonal inventory and capture deal hunters.
+Make sure your online store is optimized for mobile and highlight quick shipping so customers feel confident ordering, even during the holiday slowdown.

 Worried about the holiday rush?
 Get support from the logistics experts with a DHL Express Business Account.